-Erika Rosales expresses her love for existence as a multidisciplinary visual and performing artist.
-She focuses her work on abstract paintings though different mediums such as alcohol ink on yupo paper as well as mixed media on canvas.
-Erika has also collaborated on local mural projects.
-She is a self-taught visual artist.
+As a visual artist, Erika focuses her work on abstract paintings though different mediums such as alcohol ink on yupo paper as well as mixed media on canvas.
+Erika has also collaborated on local mural projects with acrylic and spray paint that center social justice movements and culture.

 Erika lives in Madison, Wisconsin and is originally from Mexico.